OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 ## Ezekiel 22:8

-You have despised my holy things and profaned my Sabbaths.
+You have shown disdain for the holy things and violated my Sabbaths.

 ## Ezekiel 22:9